How To Get Here

 Air Access

 All communities in Nunavut are accessible by air.
-You’ll find yourself flying on either Canadian North airlines or Calm Air to get into the territory.
-The gateway cities to Nunavut are mostly served by jet service/
+You’ll find yourself flying on Canadian North, Calm Air or Chrono Aviation to get into the territory.
+The gateway cities to Nunavut are mostly served by jet service.

 • Montreal (to Iqaluit)